 ▶ Superexpress Letter: USD 93

 ▶ All other papers prepared by Latex: USD 46

 ▶ All other papers prepared by Microsoft Word or other word processors: USD 93

 (Note1) USD 14 for a commission charge of Mizuho Bank, Ltd. is required in addition to the APC.

-(Note2) A commission charge of the bank on the sender's side is also payed at sender's expense.
+(Note2) A commission charge of the bank on the sender's side is also paid at sender's expense.

-An invoice will be sent to the corresponding author after publication.
+An invoice will be sent to the corresponding author after Advance Publication.

 Note Submission of a manuscript implies that it is not being simultaneously considered for publication in other journals or books and that the authors have obtained the necessary authority for publication.

 ▶ For a review process, a single manuscript file in a PDF or a Microsoft Word document is necessary.

 ▶ All figures with a moderate resolution should be embedded.